Hjalmar Schacht: After the war

 Indirectly resulting from his founding of the bank, Schacht was the plaintiff in a foundational case in German law on the "general right of personality".
 A magazine published an article criticizing Schacht, containing several incorrect statements.
 Schacht first requested that the magazine publish a correction, and when the magazine refused, he sued the publisher for violation of his personality rights.
 The district court found the publisher both civilly and criminally liable; on appeal, the appellate court reversed the criminal conviction, but found that the publisher had violated Schacht's general right of personality.

-Schacht died in Munich, West Germany, on 3 June 1970.
+Schacht had a daughter and a son from his first marriage, Inge and Jens, and two daughters from his second marriage, Konstanze and Cordula.
+He died in Munich, West Germany, on 3 June 1970.

 Works

-Schacht wrote 26 books during his lifetime, of which at least six have been translated into English:
+Schacht wrote numerous works during his lifetime, of which at least six books have been translated into English: